It’s alway important to use the right tools for the job.

 The best part is that many users provide a time frame so you know exactly when your work will be delivered.

-We always recommend taking your own photos, if only for the added value they have for both your users and SEO purposes.
+I always recommend taking your own photos, if only for the added value they have for both your users and SEO purposes.
 Sometimes, however, it’s not that easy, especially if you’re writing about celebrities, political figures, or far-off places.
 Thankfully, there’s always someone in the right place at the right time who is also willing to provide their photos for free of charge on one of many license-free photo aggregating websites.

 Thankfully, there’s always someone in the right place at the right time who is also willing to provide their photos for free of charge on one of many license-free photo aggregating websites.